Tokay Gecko vs Tomato Frog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Tokay Gecko has a typical lifespan of 10-20 years, while Tomato Frog lives approximately 6-8 years.
 Health profiles differ significantly between these reptiles.
 Tokay Gecko is predisposed to Metabolic Bone Disease (MBD), Respiratory Infections, Parasites, with associated veterinary costs for monitoring and treatment.
-Tomato Frog faces its own health challenges including breed-specific conditions.
+Tomato Frog faces its own health challenges including species-specific conditions.
 Tokay Gecko has 3 documented predispositions compared to 1 for Tomato Frog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health